camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 train_test.T.drop_duplicates
 ```

 # IV.
 Feature Engineering

-###Interactions
+### Interactions
-Concatenated categories, multiplication or ratios of numerical features.
-Examples: click rates, price per $m^2$,  calculated distances with Pytagoras theorem.
+Concatenated categories, multiplication or division of numerical features.
+Examples: click rates, price per `m^2`,  calculated distances with Pytagoras theorem.
 These features are beneficial for methods such as GBT as they experience dificultiexs with approximations of multiplications and divisions

-* We have a lot of possible interactions − N*N for  features.
+* We have a lot of possible interactions − `N*N` for `N` features.
 Even more if use several types in interactions
 * Need to reduce its’ number by
    a.
 Dimensionality reduction
    b.
 Feature selection (for example, use random forest and calculate feature importance)